 5 Great Bars in Sonoma County

-When you’re craving a delicious craft cocktail in Sonoma County, you’re in very good luck – there are many terrific bars and lounges waiting to serve you classic and unique blends of local and international spirits, plus top-notch local wines, beers, and ciders, too.
+When you’re craving a delicious craft cocktail in Sonoma County, California, you’re in very good luck — there are many terrific bars and lounges waiting to serve you classic and unique spirits, plus top-notch local wines, beers, and ciders, too.

-Consider hiring a driver so you can focus on enjoying your cocktails’ flavors without worry—and try these five wonderful places to wet your whistle:
+Hire a driver so you can focus on enjoying cocktails without worry, then try these five wonderful places to wet your whistle.

 Fern Bar, Sebastopol

-The décor celebrates plants and fashion, as well, with lots of ferns flourishing in-wall and hanging planters, fern-print wallpaper, tufted leather banquettes, faux fur throws on lounge chairs, macramé art, and nightly live music.
+The décor includes ferns flourishing on the wall and hanging planters, fern-print wallpaper, tufted leather banquettes, faux fur throws on lounge chairs, and macramé art.
+You may also discover live music at night.

-And for cocktail lovers who aren’t in the mood for spirits, the barkeeps whip up excellent mocktails, too, such as the refreshing Spirited Away in a mix of makrut lime, matcha, lemongrass-galangal syrup, and Seedlip, a non-alcoholic spirit that tastes similar to gin.
+And for cocktail lovers who aren’t in the mood for spirits, the barkeeps whip up excellent mocktails, too, such as the refreshing Spirited Away, made with makrut lime, matcha, lemongrass-galangal syrup, and Seedlip, a non-alcoholic spirit that tastes similar to gin.

-Stay over at Fairfield Inn & Suites, just south of town.
+Stay at Fairfield Inn & Suites, just south of town.

 Duke’s Spirited Cocktails, Healdsburg